jasonacollins/blog/posts/books-i-read-in-2026.md

 - Pablos Holman, *Deep future: creating technology that matters*
 - John C. Lennox, *2084 and the AI revolution: how artificial intelligence informs our future*
 - Brian Merchant, *Blood in the machine: the origins of the rebellion against big tech*
+- Chris Miller, *Chip War: The Fight for the World's Most Critical Technology*
 - Marvin Minsky, *The Society of Mind*
+- Hans Moravec, *Mind Children: The Future of Robot and Human Intelligence*
 - Arvind Narayanan and Sayash Kapoor, *AI Snake Oil: What Artificial Intelligence Can Do, What It Can't, and How to Tell the Difference*
 - Andrew Ross Sorkin, *1929: Inside the Greatest Crash in Wall Street History*
 - Gary Rivlin, *AI Valley: Microsoft, Google, and the Trillion-Dollar Race to Cash In on Artificial Intelligence*